 Theresa Marie Romualdez, Undergraduate Assistant

 Theresa Romualdez is a Junior in the COL ('19).
-She is currently on the pre-med track and is probably going to major in English with a minor in Cognitive Science.
-At the Women's Center, she helps plan Women's History Month, helped plan Elect Her 2016, and enjoys working on the blog and focusing on issues of intersectionality, particularly surrounding race and mental health.
-Theresa is also the president of Club Filipino and on the executive board of the Club Boxing team.
-When she does find free time, she enjoys photography, writing, running, and eating.
+She is currently on the pre-med track and is double majoring in English and Psychology, with a minor in Cognitive Science.
+At the Women's Center, she updates and works on the Website, helps plan Women's History Month, and enjoys working on the blog.
+She hopes to focus on learning more about gender violence, and issues of intersectionality, particularly surrounding race and mental health.
+Theresa is co-President of the Club Boxing team and an RA in Harbin.
+When she does find free time, she enjoys art, writing, running, and eating.

 Sylvia Levy, Undergraduate Assistant

 Sylvia Levy is a Senior in the SFS (’18) majoring in Science, Technology and International Affairs with a focus on Global Health.
 As a staff member in the Women’s Center last year, she organized the volunteer program and planned various events and discussions throughout the year.
 She enjoys having intense discussions about intersectionality and celebrating women and feminism in all of their shapes and sizes.
-When she’s not in the Women’s Center you can find her working with GUSA on mental health-related policies, at Active Minds events about mental health, playing the Baritone Saxophone in the Pep Band at Georgetown Basketball Games, speaking Chinese or going to Jewish religious and cultural events.
+When she’s not in the Women’s Center you can find her working on issues and policies around student health and wellness on campus, facilitating conversations about bystander intervention with SAPE, working as a TA in the Center for Jewish Civilization, at Active Minds events about mental health, playing the Baritone Saxophone in the Pep Band at Georgetown Basketball Games, speaking Chinese or going to Jewish religious and cultural events.

 Vanessa Philipps, Undergraduate Assistant

 Vanessa Phillips is a Junior in the MSB (’19).
-Vanessa plans on being an International Business and Marketing double major with a minor in Art.
+Vanessa plans on being a Marketing major with a minor in Korean.
 She originally began as a volunteer, helping with creating marketing content and blog posts for the Center.
-Vanessa is especially invested in discussions concerning women as leaders in the workplace, how feminism is defined today, and the empowerment of women.
-Vanessa's on campus family is Club Boxing and she enjoys talking about her undying love of ice cream.
+Vanessa is especially invested in discussions concerning women as leaders in the workplace, how feminism is defined today, and reproductive rights.
+She is also now a WAGE (Women Advancing Gender Equity) Fellow with the Center.
+Vanessa's on campus family is Club Boxing and she enjoys talking about her undying love of Ben & Jerry's ice cream.
+She's your girl for restaurant, Netflix, and travel recommendations.